Charlotte Women's Movement

 Finally, CWM feels deeply that to make positive change, we must educate ourselves and the community by supporting the many quality programs and seminars currently being presented in Charlotte on racial equity and inclusion.
 We cannot expect a peaceful and prosperous community without justice and equality.
 CWM is an organization that was founded on the basis of the Women’s March, yet we are so more than a march—WE are a movement!

-–Laura and Gina
+–Becca and Gina